 Buyers that are awarded Unforced Capacity shall pay the applicable Market-Clearing Price of Unforced Capacity in the Monthly Auction.
-Sellers that are selected to provide Unforced Capacity shall receive the applicable Market-Clearing Price of Unforced Capacity in the Monthly Auction in accordance with NYISO Services Tariff.
+Sellers that are selected to provide Unforced Capacity shall receive the applicable Market-Clearing Price of Unforced Capacity in the Monthly Auction, except in the case of In-City generation that is subject to capacity market mitigation measures which shall receive the lesser of the applicable Market-Clearing Price or the annual mitigated price cap, as applied in accordance with Attachment H of the NYISO Services Tariff.
+Monthly price caps that are applicable to such generation that are consistent with the annual price cap shall be calculated as described in Section 5.2.